Every Person Matters

-How much do you and I matter among the 7,600,000,000+ people in the world?
+How much do you and I matter among the 7,900,000,000+ people in the world?
 The truth is, we matter more than we may think.
-The Bible continually emphasises the value of each person and his or her eternal soul.
+The Bible continually emphasizes the value of every person’s soul.

-The next time you read through the one of the gospels (Matthew, Mark, Luke, John), notice how often Jesus paid attention to individuals while He was on earth.
+The next time you read through the one of the gospel accounts (Matthew, Mark, Luke, John), notice how often Jesus paid attention to individuals while He was on earth.
 He knows that every soul is priceless.

 For what does it profit a man to gain the whole world, and forfeit his soul?
 For what will a man give in exchange for his soul?

-There will be a day when God addresses each soul that has ever lived individually.
+There will be a day when God addresses each person who has ever lived individually.

 For we must all appear before the judgment seat of Christ, so that each one may be recompensed for his deeds in the body, according to what he has done, whether good or bad.

 Souls are priceless and useful to God.
 When we are baptized into Christ, we are baptized into His body, as Paul informs us in 1 Corinthians 12:13.
 After that, Paul compares members of the body of Christ to members of a physical body.
 The foot is not a hand.
 The ear is not an eye.
 Although we’re not all the same, we’re all just as valuable to God and to each other.

 And if one member suffers, all the members suffer with it; if one member is honored, all the members rejoice with it.
 Now you are Christ’s body, and individually members of it.